 Boulder has a bike-sharing program, similar to those found in many cities around the world.
 Three dozen or so B-cycle kiosks located around town will allow you to check out a bike for 30 minutes or less, ride wherever you'd like and return it to any of the kiosks when you're done.

 The Boulder Creek Path is a popular, leisurely Boulder bike ride that stretches from east Boulder into Boulder Canyon, winding along the cool, scenic creek.
 You'll also find that many streets in Boulder have a convenient bike lane, and many bike paths in town are clearly marked with green signs indicating "Bike Route."

 In a town where you're in the minority if you don't have a mountain bike — and with the foothills just outside Boulder's back door — rest assured there are plenty of trails to fulfill all of your singletrack fantasies.
 The Canyon Loop Trail at Betasso Preserve is a nearby favorite with sweeping views of Boulder Canyon.
 Marshall Mesa is just south of town and offers a rolling trail with vistas of the Flatirons.
 Up for a more advanced challenge?
 Enjoy the steep climbs at Walker Ranch Loop, located west of Boulder via Flagstaff Mountain.
-Find information on these trails and more on the Boulder Mountainbike Alliance's site.
+Learn more here.

 The Valmont Bike Park offers a well-maintained course constructed specifically as cyclo-cross park — but with something for every kind and size of rider.
 There's even a toddler track.